This post may contain affiliate links.

 Pickles being blotted dry with a paper towel

 1. Pat the pickles dry.
+This is important because it helps the coating stick!
 Prepare bowls of flour, egg, and breadcrumbs and seasonings.

 Pickles being dipped into eggs, flour, and breadcrumbs